Cathodic protection is a great way to fight corrosion. I’ll go over a solar farm cathodic protection calculation to show you how it works.

 General rules of thumb with sacrificial anode system designs

-But, over time the potential difference drops.
-This happens as the current travels from the anode to the cathode.
-Then eventually, the current decreases with the polarization of the cathode.
+In action, the current starts off high because of the huge voltage difference between the anode and cathode.
+But over time, this potential difference dips as more current zooms from the anode to the cathode.
+Eventually, the current dwindles with the polarization of the cathode.

-Finally, for the circuit resistance, let’s refer to our ship example.
-The path through the saltwater and metal and any connected cables make up the resistance.
+As for circuit resistance, let’s go back to our ship example.
+The path through the saltwater, metal, and any linked cables make up the resistance.

-Important Note: as a general rule of thumb with anodes:
+Important Note: Here are some general rules of thumb for anodes:

 Cathodic protection calculation wrap up